Hi Everyone,

 Dear Hemalata,

 In my humble opinion, there is no prescribed format or any specific agreement formulated under the law for buying out salary.
-However, it depends on case to case based on the clause mentioned in the offer letter issued to the potential candidate.
+However, it depends on a case-to-case basis, depending on the clause mentioned in the offer letter issued to the potential candidate.

-When a employer makes offer of employment to his potential candidate to join the services as early as possible which may result in paying of salary in lieu of notice period to the present employer by the potential candidate, the clause may be as follows:
+When an employer makes an offer of employment to his potential candidate to join the services as early as possible, which may result in paying a salary in lieu of notice period to the present employer by the potential candidate, the clause may be as follows:

-However, simultaneously you may also include one more clause of re-payment of the reimbursed amount by the candidate, in case, if he leaves the Company within a stipulated time.
-Failing which it may result in loss to Company if the employee leaves within short span.
+However, simultaneously, you may also include one more clause of repayment of the reimbursed amount by the candidate, in case he leaves the Company within a stipulated time.
+Failing which it may result in a loss to the Company if the employee leaves within a short span.

 The clause may be as follows: